arielqns/bamazon/README.md

 - <strong>For Customer View</strong>
     1. Open bamazonCostumer.js in terminal.
-    2. Update your MySQL password on line 11.
+    2. You may need to update your MySQL password on line 11.
     3. Enter node bamazonCustomer.js to see Products Chart.
     4. Enter the ID (1st column) of the product you wish to purchase.
 Or type Q to exit.
     5. Then enter the quantity of products you wish to purchase.